scipy-lectures/scientific-python-lectures/intro/scipy.rst

 equations (ODE) integration.
-In particular, ``scipy.integrate.odeint`` is a general-purpose integrator using LSODA (Livermore solver for ordinary differential equations with automatic method switching for stiff and nonstiff problems), see the `ODEPACK Fortran library`_ for more details.
+In particular, ``scipy.integrate.odeint`` is a general-purpose integrator using LSODA (Livermore solver for ordinary differential equations with automatic method switching for stiff and non-stiff problems), see the `ODEPACK Fortran library`_ for more details.

 .. _`ODEPACK Fortran library` : http://people.sc.fsu.edu/~jburkardt/f77_src/odepack/odepack.html